 Believe it or not, one of the most beloved candy bars is named after a horse.
-The Mars family named the candy bar Snickers in memoriam of their favorite race horse, and introduced the candy bar in 1930.
-Of course, to
+The Mars family named the candy bar Snickers in memory of its favorite race horse.
+This bar was introduced in 1930.

 Of course, to snicker means “to laugh in a half-suppressed, indecorous or disrespectful manner.”
 It relates to a Dutch word and is probably intended to mimic the sound of that distinctive laugh.

 During the Spanish Civil War, Forrest Mars Sr. saw soldiers eating hard-shelled chocolates, inspiring the mass production of M&M’s about a decade later in a Newark factory.